Menu

 Critical illness cover

-It can be valuable insurance to consider for families with one parent that is the sole breadwinner.
+It can be valuable insurance to consider for families with one parent who is the sole breadwinner.

 Death in service cover

-Death in service policies ensures that the policyholder’s beneficiary receives a sum of money after one’s death while in service in their job.
+Death-in-service policies ensure that the policyholder’s beneficiary receives a sum of money after one’s death while in service in their job.
 It’s quite common for employers to offer their employees this coverage as an employee work benefit.

 This policy can be helpful for your loved ones in case of unexpected death in covering the costs of the funeral and other related expenses.